dmrq70/forth-mecrisp/suf072/README.md

    able to talk to Mecrisp.

-This is a bit tedious, so instead you can just upload `mecrisp-2.5.0-bat-f072usb.bin` from this directory - it is the result of the above process, with Mecrisp Stellaris 2.5.0 core with 'spezial' patch.
+This is a bit tedious, so instead you can just upload `mecrisp-2.5.0-bat128-f072usb.bin` (or ...`bat064`... if you have 64kB F072) from this directory - it is the result of the above process, with Mecrisp Stellaris 2.5.0 core with 'spezial' patch.
 This can be done either over USART, or over USB with `dfu-util` - the latter is convenient in that no USB-to-serial converter is necessary at all, since everything happens over USB.

 ## Version for F042